Javad Marandi: Personal life

+He donates to the Conservative Party.
+He donated £756,300 between 2014 and 2020 and £250,000 during the 2019 United Kingdom general election campaign.

 His wife Narmina is the daughter of Ali Alizadeh, an oncologist in Baku, Azerbaijan.
 Javad and Narmina are investors in Anya Hindmarch and Emilia Wickstead, the London-based fashion houses.
 Narmina is a co-chair of the British Fashion Council Foundation as well as a patron and board member of the BFC Fashion Trust and co-head of the Cultural and Social Committee of the Serpentine Galleries.

 Marandi was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to business and philanthropy.